RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 Two days later, Desny called back and dictated the synopsis to the secretary.
 Desny told the secretary that he expected compensation if the idea was used, and she assured him that he would be paid if his idea were used.
-Wilder stole Desny's idea and made a movie called *Ace In The Hole*.
+Wilder stole Desny's idea and made a movie called [*Ace In The Hole*][ace].

+Desny sued.
+He'd disclosed his idea on the promise of being paid if Wilder used it.
+Wilder's attorneys responded that not only did an oral plot summary not constitute a formal story submission, but the Collins case was history, and historical facts are not protected by copyright laws.

+In December 1953, Judge Stanley Mosk ruled in favor of Wilder and Paramount.
+Desny appealed and in August 1956 the California Supreme Court ruled in Desny's favor, and ever since this sort of claim bears his name: a Desny claim, meaning I disclosed my idea on the promise of payment if it were used.
+Wilder's attorneys settled that same month, paying Desny $14,350 (equivalent to $135,000 in 2019)

 Desny sued and won because he had made a deal that he would be paid if his idea were used.
-Otherwise, as the court observed, "ideas are as free as the air."
+Otherwise, as the court observed, without such an implied contract, "ideas are as free as the air."

 ### Excerpts From *Desny v.
 Wilder*